kartik-venugopal/aural-player/README.md

 #### Limitations:
 * Does not play protected content (e.g. Apple's M4P or Audible's AAX).
-* Does not integrate with online services for streaming / scrobbling, etc.
+* No streaming / scrobbling, etc.

 ## Summary of features